joolstorrentecalo/gitlab-foss/doc/security/two_factor_authentication.md

 #### Administrators

-It is possible to use the [Rails console](../administration/operations/rails_console.md) to disable 2FA for a single administrator:
+In GitLab 13.5 and later, use the [Rails console](../administration/operations/rails_console.md) to disable 2FA for a single administrator:

 ```ruby